wso2/docs-choreo-dev/kustomize/private-dataplane/README.md

 #### base

-This is used to patch the resources from this repository.
+This is used to overlay the resources from this repository.
 You can use namespace transformers as well.
-This contains following patch.
+This contains following overlay.

 - Load balancer patch